creagia/laravel-sign-pad/README.md

 ## Preparing your model

-You should add the followind trait in the model where you want to sign a document:
+You should add the following trait in the model where you want to sign a document:

 ```php
 <?php